 Competitive smart speaker market

-The Google Home Max is impressive, but given its price tag, as well as the fact that two Sonos One speakers offer similar functionality and slightly better audio quality for roughly the same cost, the high-end smart speaker is a tough sell in the increasingly competitive smart home speaker landscape.
+The Google Home Max is impressive, but given its expensive price tag, as well as the fact that two Sonos One speakers offer similar functionality and slightly better audio quality for roughly the same cost, the high-end smart speaker is a tough sell.

-The Max is the best option for Google Play Music subscribers, as well as for those heavily invested in Google's services and growing product eco-system.
+The Max is the best option for Google Play Music subscribers.
 Further, Google Assistant is also just as capable as ever with the Max.
 If you're a subscriber to another streaming music service though, it might be worth picking up two Sonos One speakers instead.

 For those locked into Apple's ecosystem, there's also the inevitable Canadian launch of the HomePod still looming on the horizon.